anton-paskanny/nodejs-aws-shop-react-backend/README.md

 -   `product-service` - service which is responsible for products
 -   `import-service` - service which is responsible for parsing csv files
+-   `authorization-service` - service which is responsible for auth process

 ## Useful links